Massachusetts Medical Marijuana - Do's and Don'ts

 - DON’T forget to renew your medical marijuana card every year before it expires.
 To avoid lapses, It’s best to do so at least 60 days prior to your current medical marijuana card expiration date.

 Questions?
-Rest assured that you can get the answers you need from our welcoming Patient Service Providers.
-We have a medical marijuana dispensary in Fall River.
+Rest assured that you can get the answers you need from our welcoming Personal Service Providers.